-This chapter will guide you through the different File options present in the UN-SCAN-IT software.
+This chapter will guide you through the different File options present in the UN-SCAN-IT gel software.
 Some of these file menu options can also be accessed from the toolbar located below the menus.

-Most of the File options will only be available after your graph has been digitized.
-See Digitizing (x,y) Graphs chapter.
+Most of the File options will only be available after your image has been digitized.
+See Analyzing Gels or Digitizing (x,y) Graphs chapter.